GinoBiasioli/Process-Mining-and-Management-Project/README.md

-# Process Mining & Management Project — Predictive Monitoring + Prescriptive Recommendations
+# Prefix-Based Predictive Monitoring and Decision-Tree Recommendations for Manufacturing Cycle-Time Outcomes

 This repository contains a full, reproducible pipeline for **prefix-based predictive monitoring** on a manufacturing event log (XES), plus a **decision-tree-based recommendation extraction** mechanism.